Layered Separators in Minor-Closed Graph Classes with Applications: Introduction

 The dual concept of a queue layout is a \emph{stack layout}, introduced by \citet{Ollmann73} and commonly called a \emph{book embedding}.
-It is defined similarly, except that no two edges in the same set are allowed to cross with respect to the vertex ordering. \emph{Stack-number} (also known as \emph{book thickness} or \emph{page-number}) is bounded for planar graphs \cite{Yannakakis89}, for graphs of bounded Euler genus \cite{Malitz94b}, and for every proper minor-closed graph family \cite{Blankenship-PhD03}.
-A recent construction of bounded degree monotone expanders by Bourgain~\citep{Bourgain09,BY13} has bounded stack-number and bounded queue-number; see \citep{DW-ToC10,DMS14,DSW15}
+It is defined similarly, except that no two edges in the same set of the edge-partition are allowed to cross with respect to the vertex ordering (in contrast to queue layouts, which exclude nested edges in the same set). \emph{Stack-number} (also known as \emph{book thickness} or \emph{page-number}) is bounded for planar graphs \cite{Yannakakis89}, for graphs of bounded Euler genus \cite{Malitz94b}, and for every proper minor-closed class \cite{Blankenship-PhD03}.
+A recent construction of bounded degree monotone expanders by Bourgain and Yehudayoff~\citep{Bourgain09,BY13} has bounded stack-number and bounded queue-number; see \citep{DW-ToC10,DMS14,DSW16}.